rajarshidattapy/Dhvani-AI/README.md

 ### Read Braille

 Convert Braille text into speech.
-Users can input Braille text, and VAANI will convert it into spoken language for auditory consumption.
+Users can input Braille text, and Dhvani will convert it into spoken language for auditory consumption.

 ## Getting Started